 There are definitely other brands but the Herman Miller chairs are the most recognised and recommended by any orthopaedics.
 Those Herman Miller models used by the Singapore Ministries and major financial institutes are mostly the lower end Mirra or Aeron range in the most basic settings, not fully loaded with all the features.
 The chairs we carry and recommend are mostly the higher end ones, otherwise stated.
 With all the functions loaded like forwarding tilt, posture fit lumbar support, recline limiter, hard floor casters, headrest, etc.

-Many forumers deem that it’s definitely worth to mass order when the Herman Miller chairs sold in USA, are made in USA and sold cheaper.
-Better choice than those sold in APAC, made in China at higher prices.
+Many buyers deem that it’s definitely worth to buy from us.
+As the Herman Miller chairs we sell are purchased from USA, are made in USA and sold cheaper.
+A better choice than those sold in APAC, made in China at higher prices.

-We never had a problem with warranty, we have a long list of vendors to call in the United States, different from Singapore, monopolised by a single provider.
-We get the kind of support we can get from USA which is excellent of golden standard.
+We never had a problem with warranty, we have a long list of vendors to call in the United States.
+Different from Singapore, which been long monopolized by a single provider.
+We get the kind of support we can get from USA which is excellent of gold standard.
 We have strong relationships with repair specialists who are dedicated to repairing Herman Miller chairs.